-We use the Global Reporting Initiative's (GRI) G4 guidelines for voluntary reporting of sustainable development.
+We use the Global Reporting Initiative's (GRI) Standards for voluntary reporting of sustainable development.
 The guidelines include financial, environmental and social dimensions relating to the company's activities, products and services.

 GRI collaborates with the United Nations Environment Programme and UN Global Compact.
 Hydro has reported according to the GRI guidelines since 2003.